"False"

 Research infrastructure Biobank and database for children and young adults in Västerbotten.

 Region Västerbotten and Umeå University have a successful tradition of research based on databases and biobanks, but previously they were almost entirely focused on middle-aged and older individuals, or specific diseases.
-There is a great need for of a population-based infrastructure with a biobank for children and young adults, as the majority of our lifestyle-related diseases and behaviors are established early in life.
-Children and young adults account for 50% (130 000 individuals) of the population in Västerbotten.
-NorthPop therefore complements perfectly the Västerbotten Health Surveys (VHU), which cover the ages of 40 years and older, enabling completely new multi-generational research projects.
+There is a great need for of a population-based infrastructure with a biobank for children and young adults, as most of our lifestyle-related diseases and behaviors are established early in life.
+Children and young adults account for 50% of the population in Västerbotten (130 000 individuals).
+NorthPop therefore perfectly complements the Västerbotten Health Surveys (VHU), which cover the ages of 40 years and older.
+This will enable studies of the entire life course as well as studies spanning several generations.

-NorthPop is an open research infrastructure available to all researchers at Region Västerbotten and Umeå University, and also external researchers.
-More than 40 PhD researchers are involved in NorthPop, at many different clinics of Region Västerbotten and departments of Umeå University.
-Already under the first years researchers started over a dozen ambitious research projects based on the NorthPop infrastructure with questions on asthma/allergy, obesity, brain development, epigenetics, gut microbiota, environmental toxins, lifestyle/socioeconomics, mental health and digital media to name a few areas.
-The number of projects and researchers using the infrastructure is expected to increase significantly, and the steering committee will work to ensure that the collected material is used to its fullest for research.
+NorthPop is an open research infrastructure available to all researchers at Umeå University and Region Västerbotten, as well as external researchers.
+More than 50 PhD researchers are already involved in NorthPop, at many different departments of Umeå University and clinics of Region Västerbotten.
+The number of projects and researchers using the infrastructure is expected to increase significantly, and the steering group will work to ensure that the collected material is used to its fullest for research.

-We are convinced that NorthPop over the coming decades developes into a highly valuable research resource at Umeå University and for all of Västerbotten and contribute to world-leading cutting edge research.
+We are convinced that NorthPop over the coming decades will develop into a highly valuable research resource at Umeå University and for all of Västerbotten county and contribute to world-leading cutting-edge research.

 Structure and data collection

 Pregnant women attending their routine ultrasound scan at Region Västerbotten’s clinics in Umeå, Skellefteå and Lycksele are invited to participate in NorthPop together with their partner and their child (current pregnancy).
 The children (and the whole family) are then followed until the child is 7 years old.
-The parents give informed consent, which also includes access to data from other local and national databases such as the Healthcare medical records system, the National Board of Health and Welfare's diagnosis register, the Medical Register and the Statistics Sweden's LISA register.
+The parents give informed consent, which also includes access to data from other local and national databases such as medical records system from hospital, dental, maternal and childcare services as well as national quality registers.
 The infrastructure covers the population in all of Västerbotten since 2021.

-Biological sampling includes blood samples from the pregnant woman in gestational week 28.
-The quality of these blood samples is very good.
-Blood samples from the child are taken from the umbilical cord at birth and these samples are of exceptionally good quality.
-Blood sampling at 18 months of age began in March 2018 and the next blood sampling, when the children are 7 years old, from autumn 2023.
-All blood samples are centrifuged and then the following portions are saved: 10 test tubes plasma, 2 test tubes white blood cells (buffy coat) and 10 test tubes red blood cells (erythrocytes).
+Biological samples include blood samples from the pregnant woman in gestational week 28.
+Blood samples are collected from over 90% of the women.
+Blood samples from the child are taken from the umbilical cord at birth and we get high quality samples from over 95% of the participants.
+Blood samples are also collected by a research study nurse at 18 months and 7 years of age.
+All blood samples are centrifuged and then the following aliquots are saved: 10 plasma tubes, 2 tubes of white blood cells (buffy coat) and 10 tubes of red blood cells (erythrocytes).
+Samples are stored at -80°C for later analysis including multi-omics and biomarkers for disease.

 Fig 1.
 Overview of the data collection in the NorthPop infrastructure